23 Common Cleaning Mistakes That Experts Say Actually Ruin Your Home

 To avoid causing your windows harm, she recommends first applying a glass-appropriate cleaning solution and using a squeegee to remove it.

-Sure, the metal hydroxide lye might clear your drains, but if you've got PVC pipes, you might have a bigger problem on your hands when you're done.
+Sure, the metal hydroxide lye might clear your drains, but if you’ve got PVC pipes, you might be causing serious damage.

 “The heat generated during the drain clearing process can cause PVC pipes to soften and melt,” explains Melanie Hartmann, owner of Creo Home Buyers, a house flipping and rental company in Baltimore, Maryland.
 Before you pour anything down the drain—including commercial drain cleaner—make sure it’s safe for your specific type of plumbing system first.